filippoavi/embedded_project/lib/Arduino_BHY2/README.md

+# This library has been modified to work for the portenta board for this specific project.
+Original below:

 # Bosch BHY2 Sensor Library for Arduino

 The Bosch BHY2 Sensor Library provides an interface with the [Bosch BHY2-Sensor-API](https://github.com/BoschSensortec/BHY2-Sensor-API) for communicating with the BHI260AP and a custom library for the BME688 sensors of the Nicla Sense ME.